Modeling RTK Inflows with the Implicit or SWMM solver

 With the Implicit solver, RTK inflows are loaded at catchment elements and separate Implicit RTK sets are used.

-Here are the steps to use RTK loads with the SWMM solver:
+Here are the steps to use RTK loads with manholes and the SWMM dynamic solver:

 1) Go to Components > Runoff > SWMM RTK Unit Hydrographs